-Trapping cabin administration is governed by the Trapping Cabin Policy.
+Trapping cabin administration is governed by the Trapping cabin land application policy.
 You are responsible for applying for and maintaining a lease for all the cabins in your concession area that you use for trapping.
 Leases provide increased certainty of ownership of your cabin and recognize your interest in the land.

 Trapping area signs